Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Discussion

 \subsubsection{\textit{\textbf{Customizable vs. adaptive movement learning systems. }}}

 While our findings clearly reveal that BLV learners want to be able to customize their system experiences, this requires BLV learners knowing what options they want to use up front.
-In the future, we could explore closed-loop approaches to automatically adjust the descriptiveness level, modality level, or feedback type (\textit{e.g.}, positive vs. corrective) based on the current performance of the learner.
-In the best case, learners may be able to adjust their customization preferences, then let the system adapt within their preferences to achieve a better outcome compared to what learner-driven customization or system-driven adaptivity could do alone.
+In the future, we could explore closed-loop approaches to automatically adjust the descriptiveness level, modalities, or feedback type (\textit{e.g.}, positive vs. corrective) based on learner performance.
+Learners may be able to adjust their customization preferences, then let the system adapt within their preferences to achieve a better outcome compared to what learner-driven customization or system-driven adaptivity could do alone.
+To co-design such highly technical systems, future work may explore Wizard of Oz instructional systems over a longer instruction period to surface learner preferences.